 - Transfer ownership of all social media accounts.

 - Transfer ownership and login information of all installed apps.

-- Remove all of your personal details, including contact information credit cards from apps before you transfer them.
+- Before you transfer the apps, remove all of your personal details, including contact information and credit cards from apps before you transfer them.

 - If you’re transferring product photos, then you can use services such as Google Drive, Dropbox, or WeTransfer to deliver them to the buyer.

 - If you're also transferring physical inventory, then make sure you give the buyer a tracking number once it’s in the mail.